unraid/docs/docs/unraid-connect/overview-and-setup.md

 ## Connection errors

-If you encounter connection errors in Unraid Connect, open a terminal from the Unraid WebGUI and run:
+If you encounter connection errors in Unraid Connect, [open a terminal](../unraid-os/system-administration/advanced-tools/command-line-interface.md) from the %%WebGUI|web-gui%% and run:

 ```
 unraid-api restart